Audio Version Given Below

 Gold in the investment portfolio

 Still, one should not go overboard on gold as an investment asset class.
-The investment should not be more than 5 -10 per cent of the portfolio.
+The

 Now, the question arises, is this the right time to invest in gold?